wagga40/Zircolite/README.md

 - All the **code** of the project is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html)
 - `evtx_dump` is under the MIT license
-- The rules are released under the [Detection Rule License (DRL) 1.0](https://github.com/Neo23x0/sigma/blob/master/LICENSE.Detection.Rules.md)
+- The rules are released under the [Detection Rule License (DRL)](https://github.com/SigmaHQ/Detection-Rule-License)